-Next, I’ll show you the easiest way to book your vacation with rented DVC points, then how to select a resort and dates for your stay.
+Next, I’ll show you the easiest way to book your stay, then how to select a resort and dates for your stay.

 Points brokers are companies that help DVC owners rent their extra points to interested parties.
 I strongly suggest using David’s Vacation Rentals, my recommended points broker.
-They have an excellent reputation and have been specializing in DVC rentals for years.
+They have an excellent reputation and have been helping people rent DVC points for years.

 This is how the process works: first, you submit a reservation request on David’s site.
-This requires that you have your preferred dates and resorts narrowed down already, which I’ll show you how to do in a minute.
+This requires that you have your preferred dates and resorts narrowed down already, which I’ll help you with in a minute.

 You will pay a $112 deposit when you make your reservation request, which is refunded to you if David’s is not able to secure a reservation for your dates and resort.